Churchdown Tesco building delay questioned

 County councillor Bill Whelan believes the supermarket giant should start work on the supermarket or forget the idea and sell the land to someone else.

-A Tesco spokesperson said a meeting would be held at the end of January "to determine the build schedule".'Get on with it'
+A Tesco spokesperson said a meeting would be held at the end of January "to determine the build schedule".

 The store would be built on the former Hurrans Garden Centre on Cheltenham Road East.